-Aglaonema vs dieffenbachia perplexes many gardeners as both of these plants have very similar attributes.
+Aglaonema vs dieffenbachia perplexes many gardeners as both of these plants of the Araceae family have very similar attributes.
 If you are one of them, then this article will remove the confusion from your mind.

 Our experts will give you in-depth details that tell you how you can easily differentiate between the two popular tropical foliage plants.
 Without further ado, let’s jump right in!